hosseinsh91/regression-analysis/README.md

 📌 Features

-✅ Implementation of Linear Regression and Polynomial Regression models✅ Data preprocessing, feature scaling, and transformation✅ Model evaluation using Mean Squared Error (MSE) and R² Score✅ Visualizations with Matplotlib & Seaborn for model insights✅ End-to-end workflow for predictive analytics
+✅ Implementation of Linear Regression and Polynomial Regression models ✅ Data preprocessing, feature scaling, and transformation ✅ Model evaluation using Mean Squared Error (MSE) and R² Score ✅ Visualizations with Matplotlib & Seaborn for model insights ✅ End-to-end workflow for predictive analytics

 📌 Dataset